Modern Slavery Statement

 Our Values and Policies

 The human rights of all people working directly or indirectly for Hobbycraft are a matter of the utmost importance to us.
-Any human rights abuses have no place in our business or in the wider world.
+Any human rights abuses have no place in our business or in society.
 We are committed to ensuring that Hobbycraft has a robust approach to addressing modern slavery and human rights abuses within our supply chains.

 Hobbycraft colleagues are guided by key policies, including those relating to Anti-Bribery & Corruption, Whistleblowing, Pay & Contracts and Equal Opportunities.
 Monitoring adherence to the Modern Slavery Act 2015 is the responsibility of our Chief Financial Officer, a member of the main Board.